 - Turning: Untrained riders turn by pulling on the handle bars.
 They will never learn to ‘counter-steer’, which is how you actually should turn at speeds above ~20 km/h, and make mistakes like looking at the thing they’re trying to avoid — the best way to guarantee you’ll hit it.

-Learning to ride a motorcycle will even make you better at riding an electric kick scooter.
+If you learn to ride a motorcycle will even become better at riding an electric scooter.
 You’ll be so much more aware of body position, braking capability, and general safety.

 How to learn to ride a motorcycle

 In most parts of the world, you need to go to rider school.
-In the US, you also should in most cases.
+In the US, you don’t have to, but people rarely regret it.

 The below is an overview of how to get your motorcycle license, assuming you have a car license already and are over 21.
 Of course, check your local authorities’ web pages for more details.